continuent/continuent-vagrant/README.md

 This directory builds a set of VMs that may be used for easily testing Continuent Tungsten solutions.
-You will need to have [vagrant](http://www.vagrantup.com/) installed before you proceed.
+You will need to have [VirtualBox](https://www.virtualbox.org/) and [vagrant](http://www.vagrantup.com/) installed before you proceed.

-# Downloading
+# Quick Start

+This process will start a 3-node cluster using 32-bit Virtualbox images.

+    $ localhost> vagrant box add centos-64-i386 http://developer.nrel.gov/downloads/vagrant-boxes/CentOS-6.4-i386-v20130731.box
     $ localhost> git clone git@github.com:continuent/continuent-vagrant.git
     $ localhost> cd continuent-vagrant
     $ localhost> git submodule update --init

-# Using VirtualBox

-1. Download a VirtualBox image using either the 32-bit or 64-bit images below
-1. Copy the Vagrantfile.vbox file to Vagrantfile
-1. Update the Vagrantfile 'config.vm.box' value if you are using 64-bit
-2. Run the launch.sh script

-## Install a 32-bit base box
+    $ localhost> cp examples/Vagrantfile.3.vbox ./Vagrantfile
+    $ localhost> cp examples/STD/default.pp ./manifests/

-    $ localhost> vagrant box add centos-64-i386 http://developer.nrel.gov/downloads/vagrant-boxes/CentOS-6.4-i386-v20130731.box
+    $ localhost> ./launch.sh

+You can repeat this process with any of the examples subdirectories.
+View the README in that directory for more information.
+The launch.sh script will start the images and install the software.
+If you would like to do a manual install of Tungsten, remove 'clusterData => $clusterData,' from the manifests/default.pp file.

-## Install a 64-bit base box
+# Using a 64-bit base box

+1. Download the 64-bit box

         $ localhost> vagrant box add centos-64-x64 http://developer.nrel.gov/downloads/vagrant-boxes/CentOS-6.4-x86_64-v20130731.box

-## Install a large base box

-    $ localhost> vagrant box add centos-64-large http://share.agile.ly/centos-6.4.box
+1. Update your Vagrantfile to list "centos-64-x64" instead of "centos-64-i386"

 # Using EC2